-It is a condition of publication that manuscripts submitted to Bentham should not have been published and should not be simultaneously submitted or published elsewhere, and should conform to the ethical guide lines (see https://benthamscience.com/publishing-ethics-main.php).
+It is a condition of publication that manuscripts submitted to Bentham should not have been published and should not be simultaneously submitted or published elsewhere, and should conform to the ethical guidelines (see https://benthamscience.com/publishing-ethics-main.php).

 Guest Editors are required to convey the complete table of contents and the outline of the issue as well as the names and designations of contributing authors before the proposal is tentatively accepted (final acceptance being dependent on the review process).
-Guest Editors should inform the authors of the proposed time schedule for the Special Thematic Issue and if articles are not submitted in time to the Publisher than they may be eliminated.
+Guest Editors should inform the authors of the proposed time schedule for the Special Thematic Issue and if the articles are not submitted in time to the Publisher than they may be rejected.

 Peer Review of Special/Thematic Issue Papers

-Our editorial policy requires a minimum of two single-blind reviews for submitted articles.
+Our editorial policy requires a minimum of three single-blind reviews for submitted articles.

 Selection Criteria: A reviewer must hold a PhD degree and should normally have an h-index above 10.

-Peer review of special/thematic issue papers should be conducted by eminent reviewers who are completely independent.
+Peer review of special/thematic issue papers will be conducted by eminent reviewers who are completely independent.

-Reviewers cannot be selected from the contributing authors or from among the Guest Editors.
+Reviewers will not be selected from the contributing authors or from among the Guest Editors.